-Barnier 'doesn't understand' unionist stance

-DUP leader Arlene Foster has told the BBC that the EU's chief Brexit negotiator "does not understand" the unionist position in Northern Ireland.
+Barnier denies claims of 'aggression'

+It comes after the DUP leader said Michel Barnier did not understand the dispute and was not an "honest broker".

+Mr Barnier said he was not ready to engage in "polemics" with Mrs Foster.

-Monday marks the start of Michel Barnier's two-day visit to Ireland, which comes amid rising tensions over the future UK-Ireland border.
+Monday marks the start of his Michel Barnier's two-day visit to Ireland, which comes amid rising tensions over the future UK-Ireland border.

+He told a press conference in Dundalk at the beginning of the all-island Brexit forum that his "door is open" to Arlene Foster and the DUP.

+He said he had not approached the negotiations in a "spirit of revenge".

+He added that he regretted Brexit and said he was determined to work with the UK to find a solution to the Irish border issue.

+The all-island Brexit forum is being hosted by the Taoiseach Leo Varadkar and his deputy, Simon Coveney.

-Mr Barnier said the UK is contradicting itself over its Irish border policy.
+On Sunday Mr Barnier said the UK was contradicting itself over its Irish border policy.

-But Mrs Foster believes Mr Barnier does not understand the dispute and is "not an honest broker".
+But Mrs Foster said she believes Mr Barnier does not understand the dispute and is "not an honest broker".

+In return he said that Mrs Foster needed to respect that his role was to negotiate on behalf of the EU and not to act as a mediator.

+Meanwhile the Taoiseach (Irish prime minister) again said that there needs to be "meaningful progress" on border issue by the June EU summit.

 In December, the UK and EU reached a political agreement in which the UK committed to protecting north-south cooperation on the island of Ireland.